0xPolygonMiden/miden-client/docs/docs/usage/library/how_to_develop.md

 ## Local account creation

-With the Miden Client, you can create and track local (not on-chain) accounts.
+With the Miden client, you can create and track local (not on-chain) accounts.
 What this means is that all state is tracked locally, and the rollup only keeps commitments to the data, which in turn guarantees privacy:

 ```Rust
     let account_template = AccountTemplate::BasicWallet {